 - in established traditions and the latest advances.

-- in diversity, ethnic and otherwise.
+- in diversity, equity and inclusion.

 - every child has a potential for excellence.